GorgonMeducer/perf_counter/README.md

 #### 1.5.1 System Frequency Changing

-If you want to change the System Frequency, **after** the changing, make sure:
+If you want to change the System Frequency, **after** the change, make sure:

 1. The `SystemCoreClock` has been updated with the new system frequency.
-Usually the HAL will update the `SystemCoreClock` automatically, but in some rare case where `SystemCoreClock` is updated accordingly, you should do it yourself.
+Usually, the HAL will update the `SystemCoreClock` automatically, but in some rare cases where `SystemCoreClock` is updated accordingly, you should do it yourself.

 2. please call `update_perf_counter()` to notify perf_counter.